graemer957/lod/README.md

 For example, when in desktop mode I prefer my mouse not to use natural scrolling (what can I say I've been using it this way since dot) and for the dock to be shown.
 However, in laptop mode, I prefer natural scrolling and having my dock hidden.

-I also use this for keeping my machine awake using the `caffinate` builtin utility.
+I also use this for keeping my machine awake using the `caffinate` built-in utility.

 ## How